rcliftonharvey/rchundenormal/README.md

 This class was written with no dependencies, which means you can use it by itself and in any application, without being bound to any 3rd party frameworks.

-I have done my best to comment the sources as much as I could (or made sense to me), so by reading through the header you should get a good enough idea of what things can do or what you need to do with them.
+I have done my best to comment the source as much as I could (or made sense to me), so by reading through the header you should get a good enough idea of what does what and how to use it.

 The original repository for RCH::Undenormal is right here:<br>
 [https://github.com/rcliftonharvey/rchundenormal]